-Behaviour ladder Examples of behaviour Consequence Talking at the wrong time Shouting out Distracting others or stopping others from learning Not following instructions Not getting on with your work Leaving the classroom without permission Private reminder of expectations PIP & RIP Level 1 behaviours Continuing the above after a reminder.
-Or: Inappropriate language used without meaning to upset or offend Unkind name calling First tick Your teacher will privately explain how you are not meeting expectations regarding your behaviour for learning.
+Behavio ur ladder Examples of behaviour Consequence Talking at the wrong time Shouting out Distracting others or stopping others from learning Not following instructions Not getting on with your work Leaving the classroom without permission Private reminder of expectations PIP & RIP Level 1 behaviours Continuing the above after a reminder.
+Or: Inappropriate language used without meaning to upset or offend Unkind name calling Your teacher will privately explain how you are not meeting expectations regarding your behaviour for learning.
 You may be asked to move seats in your classroom.
 Continuing any of the above.
-Or: Level 2 behaviours Dis-respect to an adult Moderate vandalism (equipment, resources, graffiti) Second tick You will be asked to go to another classroom for an opportunity to reflect on your actions.
+Or: Level 2 behaviours Dis-respect to an adult Moderate vandalism (equipment, resources, graffiti) You will be asked to go to another classroom for an opportunity to reflect on your actions.
 You will miss 10 mins of either the next break time or lunch time.
 Continuing any of the above.
-Or: Level 3 behaviours Deliberate physical contact (e.g. push, trip, shove, poke etc) Third tick You will go to your Lead Group Lead or a member of SLT to complete your work in their classroom or office.
+Or: Level 3 behaviours Deliberate physical contact (e.g. push, trip, shove, poke etc) You will go to your Year Group Lead or a member of SLT to complete your work in their classroom or office.
 Any missed work will be sent home, with an imposition letter, to be completed for the next morning.

 Lunch time pastoral support

 If you are struggling to make good choices during play or lunchtimes, you will be given lunchtime support.
-This will take place in the lighthouse, or you will be asked to help do jobs around school.
+This will take place in the lighthouse.
 You may also need to have your lunchtime play in the Harbour rather than the main playground.